-Joel Trammell founded Khorus with the mission of helping chief executives run their businesses as effectively as possible.
-A 20-year software veteran, he is also chairman emeritus of the Austin Technology Council and co-founder and managing partner of private equity firm Lone Rock Technology Group.
-In addition, he serves on the boards of several public, private, and nonprofit companies.
+Joel Trammell’s mission is to make Khorus customers the best-run companies on earth.
+Joel started his first technology company in 1990 and is chairman emeritus of the Austin Technology Council as well as cofounder and managing partner of private equity firm Lone Rock Technology Group.
+In addition, he serves on the board of several public, private, and nonprofit organizations.

-Joel’s leadership as a CEO has resulted in successful nine-figure acquisitions by two Fortune 500 companies.
-As CEO of network management software firm NetQoS, he delivered 31 consecutive quarters of double-digit revenue growth and nearly $60 million in revenue.
+Joel’s leadership as founder and CEO resulted in nine-figure acquisitions by two Fortune 500 companies.
+As CEO of network management software firm NetQoS, he delivered 31 consecutive quarters of double-digit revenue growth and a $200 million valuation.
 CA Technologies acquired the company in 2009, generating more than 10x return on capital to its private equity investors.
 In 2010, he cofounded Cache IQ, a storage software company, which NetApp acquired two years later.

 One answer is Khorus, which Joel created based on a system he developed and used as the CEO of NetQoS and Cache IQ.
 He firmly believes that if CEOs have their own system for running their businesses, their performance—and the company’s—will improve.